 2. If you need assistance ...

-Call the Whirlpool COOL-LINE service assistance telephone number.
-Dial free from: Continental U.S. (800) 253-1301 and talk with one of our trained Consultants.
+and talk with one of our trained Consultants.
 The Consultant can instruct you in how to obtain satisfactory operation from your appliance or, if service is necessary, recommend a qualified service company in your area.